jorgemarcoux/Rocket-Elevators-Foundation/README.md

     To do this, you must log in using the sign in button.
-    After that, the information that you send to the software will enter a database.
+    After that, the information that you send to the program will enter in the database.
 This data will allow us to give you the best service according to your needs. <br>

     Know that all your modifications as well as all your quotes are carefully saved and you can access them by going to your account. <br> <br>